JAMolina90/OpenFOAM_Artery/README.md

    ```

 ## Run Examples
-Both examples are ready to run either in serial or parallel, just copy the example to your personal directory and execute the command
+Both examples are ready to run either in serial or parallel, just copy the example to your working directory and execute the command
  ```bash
    passiveScalarpisoFoam
    ```